Audience segmentation with Google Analytics 4 (GA4) and BigQuery (Part 1)

 A likely scenario one could encounter in the real world would be a company that sells sports apparel via its website store.
 They would like to know what their visitors are interested in.
 In other words, what groups of interest appear on the site?
 Some examples could be:

-Given sound and accurate GA4 implementation, we can often extract product categories from the page path, providing easy access to the needed data.
-Below, we discuss the challenges and offer possible solutions to establish a reliable process for this fictitious company to provide better segmentation options within the GA4 UI and create new audiences to share through the Google Marketing Platform (GMP) stack.
+Given sound and accurate Google Analytics implementation, we can often extract product categories from the page path, providing easy access to the needed data.
+Below, we discuss the challenges and offer possible solutions to establish a reliable process for this fictitious company to provide better segmentation options within the Google Analytics 4 UI and create new audiences to share through the Google Marketing Platform (GMP) stack.

 We don’t know how many segments we need or how many will be useful.